Medicine Meant for You: Integrating Medical Cannabis and Personalized Medicine is the Future of Healthcare

 Knowing Where to Look: An Honest & Detailed Family History Helps

 The Q-tips contain Mary’s DNA, which can be extracted, sequenced, and screened for those particular genetic markers that we know predispose a person to a host of diseases.
 Using the family history obtained by the physician, the doctor will know what to look for when evaluating the results of Mary’s genetic testing.

 Disease, Genetics & P4 Medicine: Putting the Pieces Together

-Research into the genetic factors that contribute to the pathogenesis of various diseases has evolved significantly over the years with virtually all diseases being known to have some degree of genetic etiology.3 When patients report a family history of disease, there’s an extremely high likelihood it is at least somewhat genetically rooted, giving doctors an idea of what to look for when screening a patient’s DNA.
+Research into the genetic factors that contribute to the pathogenesis of various diseases has evolved significantly over the years, with virtually all diseases being known to have some degree of genetic etiology.3 When patients report a family history of the disease, there’s an extremely high likelihood it is at least somewhat genetically rooted, giving doctors an idea of what to look for when screening a patient’s DNA.

 What To Look For In Mary’s Genetic Testing Results

 In Mary’s case, one of the first markers her doctor looked for were those known to encourage the formation of AD by promoting the formation of “plaques” or “tangles” in Mary’s brain.4